AdnanShaheed/quadkillers/QuadKillers1.3.3/QuadKillers/README.md

     - Copy the processing-#.#.# folder as a path
     - Replace `processing.path` with the folder directory you copied -->
 4. ctrl+shift+p --> run processing project (or use shortcut ctrl+shift+b)

+## General Processing Guidelines
+Users should be able to run this project in regular processing, not just vscode.
+- .pde files CANNOT contain static classes (e.g. interfaces, enums, static methods/variables...)